 - Ritsu Sohma is a male crossdresser who basically has fits of BERSERK APOLOGIZING whenever anything whatsoever goes the least bit wrong anywhere in his immediate vicinity, or if he even picked up the slightest implication that something was wrong.
 Apparently, he become this way from listening to his parents apologize for him throughout his childhood.

 - Tohru as well, to a lesser extent.
 Just don't let them start apologizing to each other.

 - GA: Geijutsuka Art Design Class: Kisaragi, being a Cute Clumsy Girl, also apologizes a lot.

 - In Girls Beyond the Wasteland, Uguisu has a tendency to do this, even when the situation doesn't call for it, such as being praised for her artwork.

 - Meanwhile, in Hataraki Man, created by Hideaki Anno's wife Moyoco, Hiroko keeps telling her boyfriend Shinji to stop apologizing so much, fueling fan speculation that Anno really did marry an Asuka in his own life.

-- Canada from Axis Powers Hetalia has this Verbal Tic.
-To paraphrase the Ferguson brothers, Canadians have 12 ways to say "I'm sorry", but rarely apologize.
+- Hetalia: Axis Powers: Canada has this Verbal Tic.
+He has 12 ways to say "I'm sorry", but rarely apologize.

 - Japan does this too.
 In fact, his Character Song is called "Excuse Me, I'm Sorry"